 4. Discussion

 Our results showed that the applied reduced precipitation scenario induced a loss of carbon throughout the study region in both modeling approaches.
-Despite similar carbon losses among the modeling approaches, we observed more subtle or smoother carbon losses in the TB-approach, which also showed areas where the carbon stock was maintained but where no PFTs were able to survive in the PFT-approach.
-Carbon stocks were reduced in all of the plant compartments, except for fine roots in the TB-approach, as a response to reduced water availability.
-Both modeling approaches showed changes in the density distribution curves of traits and in the size of the volume occupied within the functional trait space.
-Consequently, the three facets of functional diversity were modified (in distinct directions) under reduced precipitation for both modeling approaches but the magnitude of change was higher in the TB-approach.
-We also found that the TB-approach showed better performance in representing carbon stocks and NPP against estimations/observations compared to the PFT-approach.Carbon stocks were reduced in all of the plant compartments, except for fine roots in the TB-approach, as a response to reduced water availability.
+However, we observed more subtle or smoother carbon losses in the TB-approach, which also showed areas where the carbon stock was maintained but where no PFTs were able to survive in the PFT-approach.
+Hence, the observed spatial differences identified by each of the applied modeling approaches were associated with differences in trait density distribution and the size of volume occupied within the functional trait space.
+Due to the higher flexibility of the TB-approach compared to the PFT-approach, the latter showed less performance in representing carbon stocks and NPP against estimates of remote sensing observations.
+This was attributed to the fact that in the TB-approach all facets of functional diversity (i.e., richness, evenness, and divergence) were modified, with associated effects on ecosystem functioning.
+Under the reduced precipitation scenario, carbon allocation to fine roots increased (only in the TB-approach), which would be in line with experimental observations of plant drought avoidance and highlights the capacity of the TB-approach to capture the increased investment into belowground root tissue.

 4.1.
 Reduced precipitation impacts on carbon storage: the role of trait variability

 We found that, in accordance with our first hypothesis and previous literature (Enquist & Enquist, 2011; Fauset et al., 2012, 2015; Wieczynski et al., 2019), the inclusion of trait variability in vegetation models matters for evaluating the impacts of environmental change in ecosystems.
 Although the two approaches have shown very similar losses when considering the total carbon stock, spatial patterns show that only taking into account the total carbon stock can hide important details of the role of diversity in determining ecosystem functioning.
-For example, the TB-approach avoided sharp boundaries (especially in naturally) drier regions, showing a more subtle, less sensitive, and probably more realistic, change in carbon stock along the basin (Fig. 2).
+For example, the TB-approach avoided sharp boundaries (especially in naturally) drier regions, showing a more subtle, less sensitive, and probably more realistic, change in carbon stock across the basin (Fig. 2).

 It is expected that disturbances, such as reduced precipitation, lead to shifts in the occurrence and abundance of species/functional traits in order to adapt to the new environmental conditions (Aguirre-Gutiérrez et al., 2020; Barros et al., 2016; Esquivel-Muelbert et al., 2019).
 Such changes were well captured in our modeling experiment: similarity/dissimilarity indices (for the single and multi-trait perspectives), together with centroid displacements, showed that the functional structure and composition of the plant communities was significantly modified by the climatic forcing scenario.
-Although both modeling approaches have shown functional restructuration, the ability to functionally reorganize to deal with the new climatic condition was much higher in the model with a more diverse community (TB-approach; Fig. 3), as hypothesized (H1).
+Although both modeling approaches have shown functional restructuration, the ability to functionally reorganize and cope with new climatic conditions was much higher in the model with a more diverse community (TB-approach; Fig. 3), as hypothesized (H1).
 This result is attributed to the functional density compensation process that counterbalances for losses or decreases in the dominance of strategies, thus ensuring ecosystem functioning or decreasing the impact of disturbance (Gonzalez & Loreau, 2009; Mori et al. 2013; Sakschewski et al., 2016).
-Once alternative PFTs in the PFT-approach are too low to compensate for losses, it prevents better suited trait combinations to establish, which explain the higher occurrence of grid cells in which none PFT survives (Fig. 2).
-This sharped and more severe effects of environmental change using a PFT approach is in agreement with other modeling exercises (Huntingford et al., 2013; Sakschewski et al., 2016).
-In that sense, our results contribute to reinforcing the importance of functional diversity for maintaining ecosystem functioning and corroborates with the “insurance hypothesis” (Mori, Furukawa, & Sasaki, 2013; Yachi & Loreau, 1999), strengthening the general agreement that diversity promotes ecosystem stability (Tilman et al., 2006).
+Once alternative PFTs in the PFT-approach are too low to compensate for losses, it prevents better suited trait combinations to establish, which therefore explains the higher occurrence of grid cells in which none PFT survives (Fig. 2).
+This sharp response and more severe effect of environmental change using a PFT approach is in agreement with other modeling exercises (Huntingford et al., 2013; Sakschewski et al., 2016).
+In that sense, our results contribute to reinforcing the importance of functional diversity for maintaining ecosystem functioning and corroborates with the “insurance hypothesis” (Mori, Furukawa, & Sasaki, 2013; Yachi & Loreau, 1999), thus strengthening the assumption that diversity promotes ecosystem stability (Tilman et al., 2006).